happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 ## Rust Coding Guidelines

-Please familiarise yourself with all of this section and when you see anyone deviating from it without obvious good reason let them know!
+Please familiarise yourself with all of this section and when you see anyone deviating from it without obvious good reason let them know.

 ### General
 Firstly please familiarise yourself with idiomatic Rust coding conventions by reading *The Rust Book* which you can find at [Learn Rust](https://www.rust-lang.org/learn).